microsoftgraph/microsoft-graph-docs/api-reference/beta/beta-overview.md

 While working with the Intune Graph APIs, remember:

 1. The APIs in the beta endpoint are subject to change.
-We don't recommend that you use them in your production apps.
+We recommend against using them in production apps.

+1. A license for the Intune service is required to use the Microsoft Graph APIs to configure Intune controls and policies.

-2. For mobile device management (MDM) scenarios, Graph APIs support Intune standalone environments; [hybrid environments](https://docs.microsoft.com/en-us/sccm/mdm/understand/choose-between-standalone-intune-and-hybrid-mobile-device-management) are not supported.
+1. For mobile device management (MDM) scenarios, Graph APIs support Intune standalone environments; [hybrid environments](https://docs.microsoft.com/en-us/sccm/mdm/understand/choose-between-standalone-intune-and-hybrid-mobile-device-management) are not supported.

 ##  Call Graph API endpoints